rlugojr/sample-apps/example-elk-stack/README.md

 }
 ```

-If you are skipping shield, omit the setting if the user and password from the
+If you are skipping shield, omit the setting of the user and password from the
-above elasticsearch section.
+above elasticsearch section, leaving only the `hosts` block.

-Now, when records pass through our logstash pipeline, they will be matched
+Now, when records pass through our logstash pipeline, they will be compared
 against the various match records we have, and be mapped to records that look
 something like this: